Issue Trees: The Ultimate Guide with Detailed Examples

 This is not collectively exhaustive because you are missing two key variable costs: sugar and cups.
 These could be important areas that could increase profitability, which are not captured by your issue tree.

-You can read a full explanation of the MECE principle in this ultimate MECE guide.
+You can read a full explanation of this in our article on the MECE principle.

 The 80/20 principle states that 80% of the results come from 20% of the effort or time invested.